AleHortas/recipes/README.md

-# recipes
+# Web course

-Repo to recipes web page
+This repo is for web lessons